Saint Library

 "Eighty and six years have I served Him, and He never did me any injury: how then can I blaspheme my King and my Saviour?"

-Polycarp of Smyrna stood at the living hinge between the Apostles and the Church they left behind — a bishop who had sat at John the Evangelist's feet and who died at eighty-six refusing to blaspheme the Christ he had served all his life.
+Polycarp of Smyrna was a bishop who had sat at the Apostle John's feet and who died at eighty-six refusing to deny the Christ he had served his whole life.
 When the Roman governor offered him freedom at the cost of a single renunciation, Polycarp replied: 'Eighty and six years have I served Him, and He never did me any injury: how then can I blaspheme my King and my Saviour?'

 Polycarp of Smyrna